Security Audit and Lynis

 Auditing, system hardening, compliance testing

 Lynis is a battle-tested security tool for systems running Linux, macOS, or Unix-based operating system.
-It performs an extensive health scan of your systems to support system hardening and compliance testing.
-The project is open source software with the GPL license and available since 2007.
+It conducts a comprehensive health scan of your systems to facilitate system hardening and compliance testing.
+The project is free software licensed under the GPL license and has been available since 2007.
 See Lynis Enterprise page for more screenshots.

 How it works